martinjlowm/aws/README.md

 ## Projects

-- `music/` includes a Nix derivation to analyze the beats per minute, BPM, and key (Camelot format) of Beatport-downloaded bundles which are then prepended to the file name.
+- `music/` includes a Nix derivation to analyze the beats per minute, BPM, and key (Camelot format) of Beatport-downloaded bundles stored in S3 and prepended to the file name.
 The derivation exposes two outputs: raw wav- and FLAC-files both which can then be copied straight onto a USB.